International Students

 Do I earn college units with IELP courses?

-No IELP courses are non-credit classes, however, IELP students are gaining the essential academic English skills toward their goal of an associate degree or associate degree for transfer.
+No. IELP courses are non-credit courses; however, IELP students gain the essential academic English skills toward their goal of an associate degree or associate degree for transfer.

 How do I prepare to transfer?

-To prepare to transfer, it is recommended that you meet with an advisor that can help you understand your educational plan and to assist with selecting the right classes for your major.
+To prepare to transfer, it is recommended that you meet with an advisor.
+The advisor will help you understand your educational plan and assist with selecting the right courses for your major.
 Creating a plan with an advisor will help you stay on track towards transferring.

 How long does it take to transfer?